yukuku/telebot/README.md

 4. @botfather replies with `Good.
 Now let's choose a username for your bot.
 It must end in `bot`.
 Like this, for example: TetrisBot or tetris_bot.`

-5. Type whatever username you want for your bot, minimum 5 characters, and must end with `bot.
+5. Type whatever username you want for your bot, minimum 5 characters, and must end with `bot`.
 For example: `whateversamplebot`

 6. @botfather replies with